-AACR Outstanding Investigator Award for Breast Cancer Research, funded by Susan G. Komen® Recipients
+AACR Outstanding Investigator Award for Breast Cancer Research, supported by The Breast Cancer Research Foundation Recipients

 This award recognizes a scientist whose novel and significant work has had or may have a far-reaching impact on the etiology, detection, diagnosis, treatment, or prevention of breast cancer.

 The AACR Outstanding Investigator Award for Breast Cancer Research, supported by The Breast Cancer Research Foundation, recognizes an investigator of no more than 50 years of age whose novel and significant work has had or may have a far-reaching impact on the etiology, detection, diagnosis, treatment, or prevention of breast cancer.
 Such work may involve any discipline across the continuum of biomedical research, including basic, translational, clinical and epidemiological studies.